0yco/AcademicProjects/Tek2/Raytracer/README.md

 # Raytracer

+Raytracer is a C++ project that implements ray tracing, a 3D rendering algorithm that simulates the behavior of light to generate photorealistic images.
+Unlike real-time rendering techniques used in the video game industry, ray tracing calculates light interactions through intersection computations, making it highly computationally expensive but ideal for high-quality rendering, such as in visual effects for movies.

+## Features
+- **Ray tracing algorithm** for realistic image generation
+- **Material modeling** to simulate different surface properties
+- **Shadows, reflections, and refractions** for accurate light behavior

+## Usage
+This project takes a 3D scene as input and processes it using ray tracing to produce a high-quality rendered image.
+Due to the computational cost, it is not designed for real-time rendering but for producing photorealistic visuals. **More detailed in French below for the configurations.**

 *Vous trouverez ci dessous les parametres à entrer dans le fichier de configuration pour créer une nouvelle scene.*

 ## **Camera :**